enappd/frontend-internship-evaluation/readme.md

 ### Assignment: The Waitlist UI

 **Time Limit:** 2–3 Hours (Recommended)

 **Objective:** Build and deploy a specific waitlist page using Next.js.

-**The Context:**
+**Evaluation:**
-We are looking for attention to detail.
+We are looking for attention to detail from code to things you submit.
 The code is simple; following the specific constraints is the actual test.

 #### 1. The Tech Stack